tessavdheiden/path_planning/README.md

 ## Introduction

 This project contains two algorithms for planning the quickest path for a rover to pick up a bachelor and carry him to his wedding.
-Shortest path problems are typically solved bij [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and it's improved version [A*](https://en.wikipedia.org/wiki/A*_search_algorithm).
+Shortest path problems are typically solved by [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and it's improved version [A*](https://en.wikipedia.org/wiki/A*_search_algorithm).
 Follow the instructions below to run find your quickest path.

 The picture below shows three locations: Rover (left lower), Bachelor (middle top) and the wedding (right lower).